In honor of Women’s History Month, American Masters revisits women in its documentary archive.

 The novels of Zora Neale Hurston include Their Eyes Were Watching God (1937) and Moses, Man of the Mountain (1939).
 Beyond her own writing and work documenting Southern songs alongside folk music field collector Alan Lomax, Hurston was outspoken on the issues of lynching, segregation, and her feelings about white “liberals.”
 Read Hurston’s letter to Countee Cullen, her friend and fellow writer, written in 1943.

 Alice Walker (b.
 1944) has been defined as one of the key international writers of the 20th century.
 Walker made history as the first African-American woman to win a Pulitzer Prize for Literature as well as the National Book Award in 1983 for her novel The Color Purple, one of the few literary books to capture the popular imagination.
-She reads a letter from the character Celie in what she calls the “God Section” of the novel in the video, above.
 The award-winning novel served as the inspiration for Steven Spielberg’s 1985 film starring Whoopi Goldberg (Celie).

 Forging Equality for Women